 “‘Hidden Heroes’ is a fitting connection, especially during the holiday season, to honor those who are giving an ultimate gift themselves by serving others,” said Debra Talley, who also serves as a member of the Veranda Board of Directors.
 “We are looking forward to this joyous night of celebrating the holidays while also helping generate awareness for The Veranda and its service to the community.”

-This is the sixth year Tribute Quartet has participated in this event for The Veranda.
+This is the seventh year Tribute Quartet has participated in this event for The Veranda.
 Gary Casto, the quartet’s manager, also serves as a member of The Veranda’s Board of Directors.

-Stice returns for his third year as part of the line-up of performers.
-The award-winning pianist is excited about participating again this year.
+Jeff Stice returns for his fourth year as part of the line-up of performers.
+The award-winning pianist is looking forward to participating again this year.

 “Being a part of this event has been of the most meaningful Christmas gifts I’ve ever received,” Stice said.
 “When I first learned of The Veranda, I thought it to be an amazing outreach to Alzheimer’s families.
-I am truly honored and humbled to be sharing my music again this year on this very special evening.
-I’d love to see you there!”
+I am truly honored and humbled to be sharing my music again this year on this very special evening.”

-“Memory Trees,” a popular collection of auction items, are back.
+“Memory Trees,” a popular collection of auction items, are back as well as wreaths and table arrangements designed for year-round display.
 Individual trees will be decorated in themes.
 Some of the trees will honor families and loved ones who have been affected by dementia.

-For more information about the event or to make reservations, contact The Veranda staff at 615-838-1207 or 615-337-3674.
+For more information about the event or to make reservations, contact The Veranda staff at 615-838-1207.
 Reservations may also be made online by clicking the "Reserve Seats" button on this page above.
-Information about the slate of artists is available at www.verandaministries.org/benefitartists.

 Reservations are processed through Square.